River Waveney – Burgh St Peter to Herringfleet

 Over on the right is the railway run by Wherry Lines.
 The track crosses the River Waveney at Somerleyton and accompanies the river to St Olaves where it runs adjacent to the New Cut up to Reedham.

 The hills on the right are an attractive feature of the landscape here and run all the way to Burgh Castle.
 There are a number of informal moorings places on this section of the river but be mindful of the rise and fall of the tide, especially after heavy rain.

 3 miles below Oulton Dyke is Somerleyton Swing Bridge.
 The bridge was built in 1905 and requires regular maintenance.
 It is a requirement in law that the bridge opens to allow the passage of river traffic.
 The bridge has a clearance of 8 ft 6 in at average high water.
+On the left before the bridge are some pontoon moorings.
+These are reserved for craft waiting for the bridge to open.
 To request a bridge opening call on VHF Ch12 or give three long blasts on the horn.
 There may be a wait of up to 20 minutes for trains to clear the area.
 If two red flags are flying then unfortunately the bridge is inoperable.